ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

 This will set the fee config to the values specified in the `initialFeeConfig` field.
-For further information about precompile initial configurations see [Initial Configs](#initial-configs).

 ## Examples